chrisgleissner/behaim/README.md

 - Extensible with custom visitors.
 Already comes with a visitor to create a randomly populated object graph.

 # Requirements
-- Java 5 or above
+- Oracle JDK 7 or above
-- Maven 2.2.1 or above
+- Maven 3.x or above

 # Builder Usage